Dusty May takes over at Michigan, leaving Florida Atlantic after 6 seasons and a Final Four run

 May had that sort of success at a school with a $33 million budget for the entire athletic department.
 Michigan's planned athletics budget for this academic year is $215 million.

-Put another way: May had more winning seasons at FAU (six) than the school had in its first 25 years of Division I play before he arrived combined (five).
+“I want to turn on a game next year and see 3,000 fans going crazy for those guys on the court, those guys in the locker room, and continue to build on something that’s special,” May said.
+“It’s different here.
+It’s unique.
+You have athletics to invigorate a student population, and that’s happened here.”

 FAU was May’s first stop as a head coach.
-He was previously an assistant at Florida, Louisiana Tech, UAB, Murray State and Eastern Michigan, started his coaching career as an administrative assistant and video coordinator at USC — and before all that, graduated from Indiana where he was a manager under Bob Knight.
+He previously was an assistant at Florida, Louisiana Tech, UAB, Murray State and Eastern Michigan, starting his coaching career as an administrative assistant and video coordinator at USC — and before all that, graduating from Indiana, where he was a manager under Bob Knight.

 AP March Madness bracket: https://apnews.com/hub/ncaa-mens-bracket and coverage: https://apnews.com/hub/march-madness